GhassenHafsiaINSAT/learning-projects/SQL/SQL_commands.md

 # SQL

 ## SQL SELECT Clause
+- The `SELECT` statement is used to select data from a database.
 ```sql
 SELECT column1, column2, ...
 FROM table_name;
 ```
 ### Select all elements
 ```sql
 SELECT *
 FROM table_name;
 ```

 ## SQL SELECT DISTINCT Clause
 - The `DISTINCT` keyword is used to return only distinct values.
 ```sql
 SELECT distinct column1